Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Introduction

 The rest of this work is structured as follows.
-In Sec.~\ref{roleFisherInf}, we briefly recall the classical Fisher information and its quantum counterpart, distinguishing the critical role of probe state played in the estimation theory.
-In Sec.~\ref{metrologyProtocol}, we describe the circuit model of our metrology protocol assisted by the unconditional measurement on the ancillary qubit.
-In Sec.~\ref{prepareGHZ}, we investigate the parametric conditions and initial states of the probe system for attaining the Heisenberg limit in metrology precision.
-In Sec.~\ref{ImperfectControl}, we discuss the sensitivity of our metrology protocol to the imprecise controls over the evolution time and the time delay between encoding and measurement on qubit.
-In Sec.~\ref{ClassicalFisherInf}, we calculate CFI in our protocol as the amount of extractable information from the probability distribution of the output state of the probe system upon projective measurements.
+In Sec.~\ref{roleFisherInf} we briefly recall the classical Fisher information and its quantum counterpart, distinguishing the critical role of probe state played in the estimation theory.
+In Sec.~\ref{metrologyProtocol} we describe the circuit model of our metrology protocol assisted by the unconditional measurement on the ancillary qubit.
+In Sec.~\ref{prepareGHZ} we investigate the parametric conditions of our protocol for attaining the Heisenberg limit in metrology precision.
+We analyze the quantum Fisher information under the influence of noise on the probe and ancillary qubit in Secs.~\ref{QFI coherence probe} and \ref{QFI coherence qubit}, respectively.
+In Sec.~\ref{ImperfectControl} we discuss the sensitivity of our metrology protocol to the imprecise controls over the evolution time and the time delay between encoding and measurement on qubit.
+In Sec.~\ref{ClassicalFisherInf} we calculate CFI in our protocol as the amount of extractable information from the probability distribution of the output state of the probe system upon projective measurements.
 The entire work is summarized in Sec.~\ref{conclusion}.
+In the Appendix, we present QFI out of our protocol simulated with real experimental parameters, which is bounded by environmental dissipation.